owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

     -- 2. Flatten the timeline and extract the result let Just flat = Render.flattenTimeline timeline'

-    -- 3. Check that hierarchical and flat timeline durations are equal durationOf AdjustedDuration timeline'
+    -- 3. Check that hierarchical and flat timeline duration are equal durationOf AdjustedDuration timeline'
       === durationOf AdjustedDuration flat
 ```